LasseRosenow/riot-runtime-config/README.md

 The CS also contains the struct that specifies how each instance (SI) stores the actual data.

-A conceptual example of a RH implementation can be found in the [Appendix](#Appendix).
+A conceptual example of a CS implementation can be found in the [Appendix](#Appendix).

 ## 3.1.1 Schema Instances

 An instance of a CS, which contains the actual data values.
-It can be added to a CS and contains a `commit_cb` handler, to notify the module containing the instance about changes.
+It can be added to a CS and contains a `commit_cb` handler, to notify the module containing the instance about configuration changes that need to be applied.

-- `commit_cb`: To be called once configuration parameters have been `set`, in order o apply any further logic required to make them effective (e.g. handling dependencies).
+- `commit_cb`: To be called once configuration parameters have been `set`, in order to apply any further logic required to make them effective (e.g. handling dependencies).

 ## 3.2.
-Storage facilities
+Storage Facilities

 Storage facilities MUST implement the **storage interface** to allow the RIOT Registry to load, search and store configuration parameters.
-From the point of view of the RIOT Registry all parameters are key/value strings, it is responsibility of the SF to transform that to the proper format for storage (e.g. lines separated by `\n` character in a file).
+From the point of view of the RIOT Registry all parameters are key/value pairs with certain types, it is the responsibility of the SF to transform those into a proper format to store them.
+(E.g. lines separated by `\n` character in a file or encoded in cbor etc.).

-The interface of a SF is defined with a descriptor with the following attributes:
+The interface of a SF is defined with a descriptor that has the following attributes:

 - `load`: Executes a callback function for every configuration parameter stored in the storage.
 - `store`: Stores one configuration parameter in the storage.